tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 > "I have proven that this error is impossible, or if it happens, the program is in a fatal state."

-# Would be better if Rust didn't have unwrap?
+# Would it be better if Rust didn't have unwrap?

 From the valid use cases above, I think `unwrap` has its place.